Social Security Analytics FAQs

-To estimate future annual earnings, we start with the beneficiary's most recent annual earnings.
-This amount is increased (decreased) each year out to the beneficiary's stop work month using the Social Security Administration's estimates for future annual percentage changes in the National Average Wage Index (AWI).
-Learn more about Social Security Administration AWI estimates.
+To estimate future annual earnings, we start with the individual's most recent annual earnings.
+This amount is increased (decreased) each year out to the individual's stop work month using the future annual earnings growth you set on the primar and spouse.

 Why is an annual earnings history required?